For Summer School Faculty

 Welcome to Summer School.
-If you have any questions about Summer School schedules, courses, procedures, or policies, please consult with the Summer Administrator for your school or department or contact Summer School at (919) 966-4364.
+If you have any questions about Summer School schedules, courses, procedures, or policies, please consult with the Summer Administrator for your school or department or contact Summer School at 919-966-4364.

-Faculty Responsibilities during Summer School
+Faculty Responsibilities During Summer School

-The responsibilities of faculty members employed during Summer School begin on the first day of classes.Faculty members must be personally present for final examinations and remain in residence until the grades are submitted.
-Grades must be submitted and verified by the unit Summer Administrator for faculty to be paid.
+The responsibilities of faculty members employed during Summer School begin on the first day of classes.Faculty members must be present for final examinations and remain accessible to students until the grades are submitted within 72 hours after the final exam..

 A faculty member can add an independent study or a directed readings course in summer in accordance with the respective unit’s or College’s guidelines for those courses.
 Faculty members are expected to file grades for those courses in ConnectCarolina at the end of each session.

-–Support.
 Faculty can find a variety of support, including workshops and printed and online materials, from the Center for Faculty Excellence.

-Things to Know about Students
+Things to Know About Students

 Students in any class should be registered.
 Do not accept excuses for not being registered.
 Faculty should check enrollment the first day because of the short time period to add a class.
 Some students might wait until the first graded assignment to determine their grade potential, and then seek a retroactive add.
 A student’s registration status can be checked anytime online.
 Students who are not registered are not allowed to attend class unless they have permission to audit.
 See below for audit procedures.

-–Drop/Add & Withdrawals.
 Procedures regarding drop/add, withdrawal, and grading in Summer School correspond to those in the fall or spring terms.
 Deadline dates are proportional to the length of the session.
 Students need to make load reduction decisions prior to the Deadlines to Cancel, Drop or Withdraw calendar.

 Auditing of courses is permitted only in lecture-based courses and never in courses that include laboratories or performances.
 Auditing is not permitted in courses that focus on the development of written or oral communication skills or that rely heavily on class participation.
 Auditing is not permitted in independent studies courses, internships, special topics, directed readings, or similar courses.
 Auditing is not permitted in classes that are offered primarily as online classes.
 High school seniors are not eligible to audit courses.
 For information on the process for auditing, go to https://registrar.unc.edu/guide/registration-policies/auditing-a-course/.